-14. In the event of an adverse incident occurring to any of our patients we report the matter to the British Acupuncture Council and our insurance company to enable the insurance company to deal with any potential claims and to help the British Acupuncture Council to develop its safe practice guidelines, as well as providing research data and information for the BAcC's insurers and other interested parties.
+14. In the event of an adverse incident occurring to any of our patients we report the matter to our professional bodies and the insurance company to enable the insurance company to deal with any potential claims.

 15. Where relevant we maintain records of the patient's consent to treatment, or the consent of their next-of-kin in order to be able to prove that the patient (and/or parent/guardian/next of kin) has given informed consent to treatment to secure evidence in the event of a civil claim, criminal prosecution, insurance claim or complaint.

 Section 16 applies to those who complain about our services

 16. When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.

 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We usually have to disclose the complainant's identity to whoever the complaint is about.
 If a complainant doesn't want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.
 We may need to provide personal information collected and processed in relation to complaints or our insurance company.